Scripting with CAN Bus Debugger

 Starts the device's CAN with the desired baud rate and sample point.
 If the CAN was previously running, it must be stopped before calling this function.

-This function does not guarantee the baud rate and sample point will be exactly as specified, but will attempt to use timing
+This function does not guarantee the exact baud rate and sample point will be used, but will use timing as close as possible given the CAN base clock of 80 MHz and device constraints.
+For exact timing, use cbd_start_can_with_timing and consider the CAN Bit Timing Calculator.

 cbd_start_can_with_timing(prescaler, tseg1, tseg2, sjw, enable_terminator, enable_one_shot, enable_listen_only)